lauraclarke/dcp-community/rfcs/text/0000-dss-event-journaling.md

 ## Detailed Design

 The DSS will provide new API endpoints:
   1. GET /events, accepting `replica`, and `start-date`.
-This will return a paged listing of signed urls of s3 objects containing event journals.
+This will return a paged listing of signed urls of storage objects containing event journals.
   1. GET /event, accepting `replica`, `start-date`, `bundle-uuid`, and `bundle-version`.
 This will return the JSON document produced during the bundle event.